AkshatGhatiya-star/Invitation-Card/README.md

 This is a Invitation card.
 <br>
 <hr>
-Author - Akshat Ghatiya(Vit Bhopal)
+Author - Akshat Ghatiya(Vit Bhopal University)